HeartoLazor/autotile_generator/README.md

 ###installation

 Simply run `sudo pip install .` from the root directory to install this package.
-Then you can invoke it anywhere like this `python -m autotile_generator -i <image>`.
+Then you can invoke it anywhere like this `autotile_generator -i <image>`.

 **Usage in Godot**